-The Asheville VA Medical Center GSS also collects, uses, disseminates, creates, or maintains the following information as well:
+In Addition, OBVAMC also collects, uses, disseminates, creates, or maintains the following information:

-- Next of Kin

-- Guardian Information

-- Electronic Protected Health Information (ePHI) To include:

-- Diagnosis of disease

-- Treatment notes o Prescribed medications

-- Laboratory results

-- 'Problem lists' of on-going persistent medical needs

-- o Reports of Radiology procedures, Surgical Procedures

-- Historical health information in the form of a Health History or Discharge summaries from inpatient
+- Diagnosis of disease - Treatment notes - Prescribed medications - Laboratory results - 'Problem lists' of on-going persistent medical needs - Reports of Radiology procedures, Surgical Procedures - Historical health information in the form of a Health History - Discharge summaries from inpatient hospital

-- o hospitalization

-- Military history/service connection

-- Service-connected disabilities

-- Employment information

-- Veteran dependent information

-- Disclosure requestor information

-- Death certificate information

-- Criminal background information

-- Education information

-- Gender

-PII Mapping of Components
+PII Mapping of Components (Servers/Database)

-Area Asheville consists of 4 key components (servers/databases).
+Area Shreveport consists of 2 key components (servers/databases).
 Each component has been analyzed to determine if any elements of that component collect PII.
-The type of PII collected within Area Asheville and the reasons for the collection of the PII are in the Mapping of Components Table in Appendix B of this PIA.
+The type of PII collected within Area Shreveport and the reasons for the collection of the PII are in the Mapping of Components Table in Appendix B of this PIA.

-1.2 What are the sources of the information for the facilities within the Area Boundary?
+1.2 What are the sources of the information for the facilities within the Area?